 Seishirou heard sounds of movement from the other room then, and he put his reflections aside, becoming attentive again: listening and waiting.
 It seemed his "guest" was awake after all.
 In a little while, Subaru appeared in the doorway.
 It took him a few moments to locate Seishirou, sitting in the unlit kitchenette; when he did, he approached haltingly, almost disjointedly, as if neither body nor mind were quite functional yet.
-He probably was sore, too, and Seishirou realized that they should perhaps have used some sort of lubrication.
 Subaru had put his jeans back on, but he was barefoot and wore Seishirou's shirt.
 Seishirou wondered if that was significant, or if it had simply been the first article of clothing that had come to hand.